MrBenGriffin/hex9/examples/examples.md

     * src/{file}_bry.npy
     * src/{file}_bry_cmp.npy

-### pr0002b_prj
+### hh_heatmaps/pr0003_prj
+(1) Load the population numpy data file
-Take the same data as before, extract the population data, find the boundaries of the gcd, project and store, both as gcd and as barycentric, having added padding of 2.5% border.
+(2) Derive or resolve a boundary and project it onto the Barycentric Octahedral Net. find the boundaries of the gcd, project and store, both as gcd and as barycentric, having added padding of 2.5% border.